St. Anne's Anglican Church: Fire

 On the morning of June 9, 2024, a fire broke out in the building at around 8:00 a.m.
 EDT.
 The four-alarm fire was knocked down by 9:30 a.m.
 The central dome of the church collapsed during the blaze, with no reports of injuries.
 The building and its artifacts were declared to have been "completely destroyed" by the fire.

 Both the rector of the church, Don Beyers, and the mayor of Toronto, Olivia Chow, vowed to rebuild.

+Initially, the fire was not thought to have been deliberately set, but in November 2025, Toronto Police stated that the blaze is now being treated as a suspected arson.